This article helps you get started with Cloud Interconnect sites that natively connect with AWS, Microsoft Azure, GCP, and OCI cloud platforms.

 -

-Simplicity – Setting up Cloud Interconnect involves limited configuration steps and may be set up relatively quickly.
+Simplicity – Setting up Cloud Interconnect involves limited configuration steps.

 -